python-bear/Sick-Set-Of-Bookmarklets/README.md

  - **Download All Images**: Downloads all images on the page.
  - **Rotate Images**: Opens a message popup box asking for a degree then rotates all images on the page by that degree.
  - **Images To Alt Text**: Replaces all images on the page with their alt-text.
+ - **Kill Gifs**: Makes all gifs completely black, doesn't work on all websites.

 #### Color ####